-Alcohol Abuse in Morgantown
+Alcohol Abuse In Morgantown

 Monongalia County ranks 1st in all of West Virginia for binge drinking.
 The percentage of alcohol dependence for Monongalia County is more than double, almost triple, the state average.

-Students at West Virginia University also contribute to Morgantown’s high levels of alcohol use.
+Students at WVU also contribute to Morgantown’s high levels of alcohol use.
 College is often the time when young people begin to engage in substance abuse, and Morgantown is home to the largest university in the state.
 Many students turn to drugs and/or alcohol as a way to cope with the pressures of college life or to fit in.
 Fraternities and sororities also often have new members drink copious amounts of alcohol as a rite of passage or part of ritualistic hazing, which can lead to alcohol poisoning and even death.
-In 2014, a West Virginia student died with a blood-alcohol level of more than six times the legal limit after a suspected case of fraternity hazing.
+In 2014, a West Virginia student died with a blood-alcohol level of more than 6 times the legal limit after a suspected case of fraternity hazing.

 Additionally, WVU is one of the few college teams that sells alcohol at football events, and many spectators feel conflicted that such a policy could encourage underage drinking and alcohol abuse.
 Because of its college town culture, the residents of Morgantown seem to have a more accepting attitude towards drinking than the rest of West Virginia.
 In Monongalia County, only 40% of the population perceived having five or more drinks of an alcoholic beverage once or twice a week as “a great risk.”

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.